TimMouskhelichvili/personal/public/static/markdown/blog/javascript-wait-5-seconds/en.md

 There is a lot of use cases where you would want to pause your JavaScript's execution before running the next line.

-Sadly, this function is absent from JavaScript default functionality.
+Sadly, a function like that is absent from JavaScript's default functionality.

-Luckily for us, JavaScript provides a few ways for a developer to wait 5 seconds before executing the next line of the code.
+Luckily for us, JavaScript provides a few ways for a developer to wait X seconds before executing the next line of the code.

 ![JavaScript Wait 5 Seconds](/static/images/blog/javascript-wait-5-seconds/cover.png)

-First, you will need to transform seconds into milliseconds.
+To complete this task, first of all, you will need to transform seconds into milliseconds.

-To transform seconds into milliseconds you will need to multiply by 1000.
+To transform seconds into milliseconds you will need to multiply your seconds by 1000.

 Example:
 * 5 seconds = 5000 milliseconds
 * 1 second = 1000 milliseconds

+_____________________________

-Here are three methods on how you can do implement it yourself.
+Here are three methods that will help you implement it yourself.

-## 1. JavaScript Wait 5 Second
+## 1. How To Wait 5 Seconds With A Helper Function

 *This method will not work if you need to support legacy browsers.*